Have you ever wondered how brands get so many of their customers to share content about them on social media?

 - Reward them - reward customers for posting about your brand.
 An easy way to do this is by offering discounts to customers who leave reviews with photo and video content.

-Now that you’re on your way to building your UGC collection, let’s talk about all the ways you can put it to good use!
+Now that you’re on your way to building your UGC collection, let’s talk about all the ways you can use it in your marketing strategy!

 - Twitter - engage your audience by asking relevant questions and using this platform as a way for followers to enter your contests and giveaways.
 Re-tweeting and replying to tweets about your product is another way to create social proof on your feed.